principalkelvo/anonymous-file-sharing/README.md

 ## Description

-<p>Data transmission over the internet has never been simpler, but sending sensitive information over email or a cloud service could be a mistake.
+>> Data transmission over the internet has never been simpler, but sending sensitive information over email or a cloud service could be a mistake.
 There is always a danger that data could be intercepted, and in some circumstances, this could be disastrous.
 In many circumstances, it may be preferable to physically deliver data to a recipient using a secure storage mechanism, however this is frequently not feasible.
 The good news is that you can transmit files to other individuals using this anonymous file-sharing service without revealing any personal information about you or the recipient.
 This project is done by using HTML, CSS and JS only to create a cool Upload Files page.
-It is a fully developed light mode for all gadgets</p>
+It is a fully developed light mode for all gadgets.

 ### Contains